iftikhar8/thesis/chapters/theoretical/docs/theoretical.md

 #### Comparison of different ichthyoplankton behaviours

-The Pomacentridae ontogenetic vertical migration strategy was used in the models that contained OVM (@tbl:scenarios-ovm).

 : The combination of the three larval behaviours, diel vertical migration, ontogenetic vertical migration, and orientated swimming, used in the modelling scenarios {#tbl:scenarios-behaviour}